-The following items highlight the ongoing work of the WPEF and some of the major projects that the WPEF has completed during the last 15 years of providing leadership in conserving and restoring whitebark pine throughout its range.
+The following items highlight the ongoing work of the WPEF and some of the major projects that the WPEF has completed in providing leadership in conserving and restoring whitebark pine throughout its range.

-- Planted rust resistant whitebark pine seeds on the Custer-Gallatin NF
+- Provided funding for the planting of 16,000 rust resistant whitebark pine seedlings on the Custer-Gallatin NF

-- Conducted a successful science and management conference in Jasper, Alberta
+- Conducted a successful 3-day science and management conference in Stanley, Idaho

 Research and Education

-- Awarded a scholarship to University of British Columbia graduate student Kiah Allen.
+- Awarded a $1000 research scholarship to University of Wisconsin PhD student Michael Howe

-- Published two dynamic issues of Nutcracker Notes
+- Published two dynamic issues of our research and management journal Nutcracker Notes

-- Nutcracker Notes has been published since 2001, and has evolved from a simple newsletter into an outlet for published research that has been cited in mainstream journals <http://whitebarkfound.org/?page_id=408>.
+- Nutcracker Notes has been published since 2001, and has evolved from a simple newsletter into an outlet for published research that has been cited in mainstream journals.
+View Nutcracker Notes.

 - Since 2004, the WPEF has hosted an annual one-day whitebark pine Science and Management Conference on current research and restoration techniques with additional field trips to local restoration sites or nurseries.
-These conferences are attended by land managers, academic and government researchers, educators, and interested public, and has attracted as many as 180 participants at each workshop <http://whitebarkfound.org/?page_id=18>.
+These conferences are attended by land managers, academic and government researchers, educators, and interested public, and has attracted as many as 180 participants at each workshop.
+For more information, check out our Conferences.

 - Funded whitebark pine restoration projects in partnership with National Arbor Day Foundation, Nichols Foundation and USFS Forest Health Protection.